ianandersonlol/HiveTransition/docs/ligandmpnn.md

 - `--symmetry_residues "residues you are about ie A1,A2,A3"`: Specify symmetric residues.
 - `--symmetry_weights "whatever you care about ie 0.1,0.3,0.5"`: Specify weights for symmetric residues.

-To change these parameters, you will need to edit the `submit_ligandMPNN.sh` script directly.
+To change these parameters, you will need to edit the `submit_ligandmpnn.sh` script directly.

 ## Troubleshooting